Channel induced dynamics of quantum information in mixed state free QFTs

-Therefore, in our case, $v_{\mathrm{max}} = \alpha = 2$, which is in agreement with the data presented in Figure \ref{fig:mobility}.
-For this reason, we conclude that aforementioned analysis provides a strong indication that excitations caused by a classical mixing channel (as well as by other non-unitary and unitary Gaussian channels) can be described in the quasi-particles framework.
+Therefore, in our case, $v_{\mathrm{max}} = \alpha = 2$, which is in agreement with results in Figure \ref{fig:mobility}.
+Hence, we conclude that the aforementioned analysis provides a strong indication that excitations caused by a classical mixing channel (as well as possibly by other non-unitary and unitary Gaussian channels) can be described in the quasi-particle framework.

-In addition, we notice that for all the values of $d$ the calculated relative change in von Neumann entropy saturates at the same value, thereby respecting the translation symmetry of the system.